FroggyPanda/better-supabase-types/README.md

 ### Overwrite input file ↩️

-If you would like to overwrite the input file with the better types output, you must supply the `force` flag (`-f`) to the generate command.
-In this scenario you won't need to provide the `output` option:
+If you would like to overwrite the input file with the better types output, you must supply the `force` flag (`-f`) to the generate command:

 ```
 npx better-supabase-types -i ./src/schema.ts -f